Lameguy64/mtek-gdl/README.md

 If you're new to MTek-GDL, it is highly recommended that you start out with one of the official release packages which can be found right here: http://www.wiibrew.org/wiki/MTek-GDL

+# Documentation
+Documentation of the library can be found as Doxygen blocks inside the header files.
+It is recommended to parse said files through Doxygen so you'll get yourself an HTML manual of the library.

 # Setting up the Wii Library
 Assuming that you already have DevkitPro with DevkitPPC already set up and ready to use, you first have to install the libraries provided within 3rdparty/libs-wii by simply running the makefile inside it.
 Once all the libraries have finished compiling, install them to your DevkitPPC toolchain by entering 'make install'.